Save the date for CRN Pipeline in August 2024!

 CEO & Founder of iasset.com, Scott Frew, also spoke positively about the event, when we interviewed him at Pipeline 2023.
 He took part in a panel discussion about M&A.

-“The reason I'm here is to help or inspire as many people in that room and it worked – a good half a dozen of them came up to me afterwards – inspire them to think about their business differently, how to package it, and even if they're not going to sell it, what they need to do to get it to the position, because one day they will have to,” Frew said.
+“The reason I'm here is to help or inspire as many people in that room – and it worked, a good half a dozen of them came up to me afterwards – inspire them to think about their business differently, how to package it, and even if they're not going to sell it, what they need to do to get it to that position, because one day they will have to,” Frew said.

 “Absolutely loved the engagement we’ve had with MSPs and resellers and just the channel in general,” said Pablo Muñoz, Senior Marketing Manager, APAC, from NinjaOne, which was also a sponsor of Pipeline 2023.